Justin Masterson: Pitching profile

 Masterson pitched at a low three-quarter arm-slot (nearly sidearm) with a sliding motion, which some compare to Dennis Eckersley's delivery.
 His pitching arsenal included a fastball that reached 97 mph, a sinker, a slider, and an occasional change-up.
 It has been claimed that his best pitch is his plus-sinker with a heavy drop.

 Masterson threw a variety of fastballs that varied in speed and break, with the speeds reaching between from the upper 80s to the mid 90s.
 The speed of his slider was in the low 80s, and his change-up ranged from 77–81 mph.
 He varied his sinker at speeds of 84–96 mph, sometimes catching batters off balance.

 Personal life

 Masterson married Meryl Ham on November 3, 2007.
 Masterson is a Christian and often speaks of the importance of God in his life.
 He spoke at the Pentagon's weekly prayer breakfast in June 2009.

+He has been a volunteer coach at local high schools in his community, and helps to mentor young athletes.

 Philanthropy

 Masterson and his wife Meryl founded the non-profit Fortress Foundation in 2013 with the help of business partner Matt Zappasodi and Cullinane Law.
 In February 2013, they partnered with Not For Sale Team.

-In November 2013, they worked with the Feed Their Future campaign with Mark Zimmerman from Moody Radio Cleveland and Bright Hope in Nairobi, Kenya.
-They partnered again in April 2013.
+In 2013, they worked with the Feed Their Future campaign with Mark Zimmerman from Moody Radio Cleveland and Bright Hope in Nairobi, Kenya.
+They partnered again in 2014 and 2015.

+Justin and Meryl have helped other non-profits like Ascent 121, and International Justice Mission.
+Justin has been instrumental in starting PHARE Warrior, Wayfinders, Cvltivate Cvlture non-profits.